Listen to The Story of Alice Cooper on any podcast platform

 Alice was a Detroit native, and his original name was Vince Furnier.
 He moved from the Motor City to Phoenix as a young man due to an early bout with asthma, and that is where his transformation began.
 Harkema’s documentary introduces us to the young and artistic Alice, who loved the Dadaist art movement and surrealist art like Salvador Dali, along with his childhood friend and future bandmate Dennis Dunaway.
 This appreciation of art would play a key role in outfits, concert performances, and off-stage antics.

-Not only did Harkema weave a fantastical tale of how the strange Alice Cooper name came about for the band, but he also illuminated listeners on how Alice’s surrealist influence led to early intriguing tunes like the Ballad of Dwight Frye performed at the Beat Club in 1971
+Not only did Harkema weave a fantastical tale of how the strange Alice Cooper name came about for the band, but he also illuminated listeners on how Alice’s surrealist influence led to early intriguing tunes like the Ballad of Dwight Frye performed at the Beat Club in 1971.

 The performance where Alice’s shock rock was truly born

-Fans turned out in the thousands to see megastars like Lennon and The Doors and were abruptly shocked when a new band, Alice Cooper, came on stage and proceeded to launch feathers, a live chicken (yes, a chicken…) and other paraphernalia into the crowd with what can only be described as a punk rock type performance about seven years before punk became a thing.
+But let’s go back even further.
+The turning point for the Alice Cooper band that truly created a sensation was at the 1969 Toronto Summer Festival along with other acts like John Lennon, The Doors, Chuck Berry and others.
+Fans turned out in the thousands to see these megastars and were abruptly shocked when a new band, Alice Cooper, came on stage and proceeded to launch feathers, a live chicken (yes, a chicken…) and other paraphernalia into the crowd with what can only be described as a punk rock type performance about seven years before punk became a thing.
 The airborne chicken cemented the infamy of the band in the media.

 How legendary producer Bob Ezrin cut his teeth on The Alice Cooper Band

 However, the theatrics of this hard rocking, dress-wearing band were not its only asset.
 The band proved its nose for business when it signed on the young producer Bob Ezrin, then a 19-year-old newbie, to produce their next album.
 Ezrin helped shape the early sound nuggets of possibility that the Alice Cooper band possessed when he was signed on to produce the band’s landmark album Killer in 1970.
-Ezrin went on to produce acts like Kiss, Pink Floyd, Peter Gabriel, Rod Stewart and U2, but Alice was his first job at producing
+Ezrin went on to produce acts like Kiss, Pink Floyd, Peter Gabriel, Rod Stewart and U2, but Alice was his first job at producing.

 The album Killer was followed by Love it to Death, featuring the monster radio hit I’m Eighteen.
-As Reg says in the episode, this was an angst-ridden teenage anthem in the mould of the song My Generation by The Who.
+As Reg says in the episode, this was an angst-ridden teenage anthem in the mold of the song My Generation by The Who.
 We have a rare clip of an early performance of that tune from a local Detroit television show called Detroit Tubeworks.

 Interestingly, the song received tons of airplay in Canada due to Ezrin’s Canadian citizenship.
 Canadian stations were not subject to FCC limits on geographic reach for American radio stations.
 As such, the 50,000-watt station in Windsor, a 5-minute ride over the Detroit River from Alice’s hometown of Detroit, beamed “I’m Eighteen” far and wide across America, leading callers to flood US stations to hear the song.